 The typical daily schedule would look something like this:

 Work team housing is arranged by Oakdale according to the size of the volunteer group and the dates of the visit.
-Visits that occur during when school is in session may require extra flexibility of the part of both Oakdale and the visiting team.
+Visits that occur when school is in session may require extra flexibility on the part of both Oakdale and the visiting team.

 Until we build a larger dining room, meal times will be crowded when we host large work teams.
 Despite this, whenever possible, we try to have everyone together in the dining hall for meals.
 We encourage our volunteers, as they are comfortable, to use this time to get acquainted with the students and staff.

 Limited parking is available in our designated parking areas.
 For vehicles that will be driven frequently, we encourage parking in the designated lots to reduce wear on our campus green space.
 For those vehicles that will be driven infrequently, additional parking can be made available.